samirosman/squircleart.github.io/_posts/2017-06-13-introduction-to-mathematical-drawing.md

 $$

 Where $a$, $b$ are scalling factors for the superellipse and $n$ is a positive number.
-Try to plot a squircle and you will notice that it doesn't look nice, it is not a really a round cornder rectangle.
+Try to plot a squircle and you will notice that it doesn't look nice, it is not a really a round corner rectangle.
 So lets find a real function that describe it.

 ### Step 1